-4.6.3 Procedure for Granting Promotion and Tenure (replaces 4.5.3.
-Promotion Process) Rev. 9/03
+4.6.3 Procedure for Granting Promotion and Tenure (Rev. 7/13)

 The normal procedure for granting tenure is initiated by the faculty member during the fifth, sixth, or seventh year of service to the University in a tenure-track position.
 The normal procedure for granting promotion is initiated by the eligible faculty member.
+Failure to complete any of steps 3-7 by the specified due date will constitute de facto approval at that step in the tenure and/or promotion process.
 The following steps outline the normal process: